turbot/powerpipe-mod-imdb/README.md

-# IMDB Movie Data Analysis Dashboard
+# IMDB Movie Data Analysis Mod for PowerPipe

 Analyze movie ratings, budgets, and box office performance data using SQLite and PowerPipe.